jkeiththomson/mws-restaurant-stage-1/README.md

 - Display a message when filter results are empty

 ### Offline Mode
-- User serviceworker to cacche files for use offfline
+- User serviceworker to cache files for use offfline
 - Restrict use of service worker to Chrome and Firefox

 ## Attributions

-All the ocode is my own, based ons nippets from the course materials.
+All the new code is my own, based on snippets from the course materials.

 ## Contributing